Madrid 25/10/1989 Wednesday

-So, in the afternoon, with money we went out to eat.
+So, in the afternoon, loaded with money, we went out to eat.
 Afterwards we went shopping and walked to the Prado museum.
 Nearly lost my senses!
 Because we got there at five, and it closes at seven, we only managed to see a few painters.
 Amazing.
-But after a while I got tired, my shoes were hurting me.
+But after a while I got tired, my feet were hurting me.
 We walked back.

 We rested a bit and then went out for another walk.
 There’s more people in the streets at night than during the day.
 It seems everyone goes out after work for a walk.
 We went to Plaza Maior, which is currently being refurbished.
 We went to a cafe and some guy started talking to us, saying he has been to Brazil.
 I was starting to talk to him, but my mum wouldn’t let me!
 There are lots of brazilians here, we met two at the hostel.